To date, the USDA home loan has helped millions of people buy homes in rural and suburban neighborhoods across the U.S.

 Because the program was successful, the U.S. Department of Agriculture opted to extend its national footprint by an additional 15 states, for a total 34.

 Following repeated, successful tests, the program is now available in all 50 states.
-USDA-loan-holding homeowners in any region can use this powerful rate reduction program.Click to see today's rates (Mar 28th, 2017)
+USDA-loan-holding homeowners in any region can use this powerful rate reduction program.Click to see your USDA loan eligibility (May 26th, 2017)

 USDA offers multiple refinance types to suit different homeowner situations.